 Zwickel and Võ (2010) used computer-generated stimuli.
 Here, stimuli that are more naturalistic and a bigger sample size is used.
 Consequently, real photographs are chosen over computer rendered scenes.
 As often, by being more naturalistic experimental control is reduced.
 The consequences are hold to a minimum by producing the stimuli the same way.
 In particular, each scene was photographed four times, with the individual looking twice to the left and right to each object.
 Although, as much as possible was controlled for in the photographs, real photographs contain small unavoidable changes.
 Whereas Zwickel and Võ (2010) rotate the figure in the computer rendered scene, they have complete control of all the changes, e.g. angel of the body or facial expression.
 Here, another photography was taken.
 As consequence, for example, the body orientation within the four balanced scenes cannot be perfectly controlled and might differ slightly between photographs within scenes.
 With higher power and stimuli that are more naturalistic this study will underline Zwickel and Võ (2010) findings.
 However, it is presumed that the effect showed by Zwickel and Võ (2010) is genuine for social stimuli.
 Therefore, no non-social condition comparable to the loudspeaker-condition was tested.

-The foundation of this study is to examine top-down modulation on gaze cueing and to replicate the findings from (Zwickel & Võ, 2010).
+The foundation of this study is to examine top-down modulation on gaze cueing and to replicate the findings from Zwickel & Võ (2010).

 H1.
 Consequently, a prioritization for the referenced objects is predicted.
 In line with Zwickel and Võ (2010), this prioritization is measured in multiple ways.
 First, there should be an early fixation bias towards the referenced object.
-During presentation time, the total time that the referenced object is fixated should be prolonged, with more fixations as well.
-For saccades it is expected, that leaving from the head it is more likely to move to the referenced object, in contrast to the not-referenced object.
+During presentation time, the total time that the referenced object is fixated should be prolonged, with more fixations as well, compared to the not-referenced object.
+For saccades it is expected, that saccades leaving from the head are is more likely to move to the referenced object, in contrast to the not-referenced object.

 H2.
 New, compared to Zwickel and Võ’s (2010) study, is the instruction condition.
-For gaze following it is expected that the exclusive prioritization for the referenced object will decrease for subjects in explicit encoding group, due to the instruction of the memory test and a more explicit and systematic processing of the scene.
-This means smaller differences in the fixation measurements are expected.
-For leaving saccades it is also expected that the under H1 stated effect decreases.
+For gaze following it is expected that the prioritization of the referenced object will decrease for subjects in the explicit encoding group, due to the instruction of the memory test and a more explicit and systematic processing of the scene.
+This means smaller differences between referenced and not-referenced objects all in the fixation measurements are expected.
+For leaving saccades it is also expected that the under H1 expected difference between referenced and not-referenced objects decreases.

 H3.
-For the follow-up memory test it is assumed, that observer with announced memory test (in the explicit encoding group) will recall more items, because they process the scenes more thorough.
+For the follow-up memory test it is assumed, that observer with announced memory test (in the explicit encoding group) will recall more items than observes in the … group (?), because they process the scenes more thorough.
 Additionally it is expected, that in the free-recall condition referenced objects are better recalled than not-referenced objects.

 H4.
 Additionally to the joint attentional effects stated in H1, the basic effects of social attention are expected.
 This means, that the head will be prioritized over the body.
 This prioritization can be measured, in multiple ways.
 Again, it is expected, that first fixation fall earlier on the head, that it is fixated longer and more often than the body.
 Additionally, fixations occur earlier on the head, than on the referenced object, because the gaze-cue needs to be processed in advance.